 I started my project with a wall sign I made earlier this year using Chalk Couture.
 Time to do away with that sign and make something new.
 I often change my home decor and I make new projects using my old projects.
 A great way to recycle and save money.

-First thing I did to the sign was distress the paint…..a lot.
-I sanded off all the words and then some of the white paint using this Ryobi sander.
+The first thing I did to the sign was distress the paint…..a lot.
+I sanded off all the words and then some of the white paint using my Ryobi sander.

 And the new distressed finish is just perfect for my purpose.
 Even though the board is white and the paint is distressed I wouldn’t call this project shabby chic.
 Im' going for a Farmhouse style hanger.

 I selected a few pieces from my stash to use as hangers on the wood sign.

 I put a little white paint on them to match the sign then decided the standard type hangers were not unique enough.

 This blue metal cabinet I bought at an auction in Arkansas stores all my old drawer pulls, rusty hardware, new drawer pulls, and miscellaneous junky metal stuff.
 The cabinet is 2 ½ feet by 3 feet so it holds a bunch of stuff.

 I went through the cabinet and found these three pieces.
 Much better.
 I shined them up a bit before putting them on the wood sign.